 Your analytics knows from which campaign a user was acquired through a cookie installed on the browser by Google Analytics.
 With this cookie each session leading up to a sale can be connected to a user.
 Google Analytics can then combine this data and attribute a sale to a campaign or channel.

-Safari have implemented Intelligent Tracking Prevention (ITP), limiting the expiration date of cookies placed by third parties such as Google Analytics to 7 days.
+Safari has implemented Intelligent Tracking Prevention (ITP), limiting the expiration date of cookies placed by third parties such as Google Analytics to 1 day.
 Firefox implemented something similar, called ETP, with roughly the same consequence.

-The consequence is that any sale done after 7 days will not be connected to the original campaign that the user has arrived through.
+The consequence is that any sale done after 1 day will not be connected to the original campaign that the user has arrived through.
 When analysing your data, you will notice that your marketing campaigns seem to generate less revenue.
-And optimizing your marketing with incomplete data will not lead to any decent results.
+And optimising your marketing with incomplete data will not lead to any decent results.

 This will result in a higher conversion rate and a lowered ad spend per sale (CPS/CPL).